Josh-moreton/rwxt.org/Notion/02-revenue-map.md

 ### 4. Find hidden growth levers

-Look for one or two opportunities in your product that, if optimized, could significantly boost revenue or user growth.
+Look for one or two opportunities in your product that, if optimised, could significantly boost revenue or user growth.
 Perhaps a large number of users sign up but never make it to activation - improving that step could increase conversion.
 Or you have a referral feature that isn't highlighted - promoting it could drive new signups.
 Identify at least one such lever where a small tech or product tweak might yield a big uptick in revenue or engagement.

 **Action Items:**

-- Analyze funnel drop-off points (biggest losses)
+- Analyse funnel drop-off points (biggest losses)
 - Identify underutilized features with revenue potential
 - Look for manual processes that could be automated
 - Find successful users and reverse engineer their path